Chatswood High School students in Year 9 to Year 12 have the opportunity to participate in The Duke of Edinburgh's International Award.

 Students choose an activity in these four area and document their regular participation in these chosen area over a period of three to twelve months.

 Students in year 9 complete the Bronze Award, Year 10 students complete Silver and Year 11 and 12 students work through Gold over a 2-year period.

-Information sessions about the Award are held in March with registration and paperwork to be finalised by early April each year.
+An Information evening about the Award is held early in term 1, with registration and paperwork to be finalised by week 8 term 1.
 Enquiries can be directed to the CHS Award Leader, Vicki Busse - email@example.com

 Download the Bronze registration form (PDF 2599KB) for more information.